-- 104.1 Did the Vendor maintain Cyber insurance coverage? - 104.2 Did the Vendor maintain the required amount of Cyber insurance coverage? - 104.3 Did the Vendor maintain E&O insurance coverage? - 104.4 Did the Vendor maintain the required amount of E&O insurance coverage? - (105) Data Security.
+- 104.1 Did the Vendor maintain Cyber insurance coverage? - 104.2 Did the Vendor maintain the required amount of Cyber insurance coverage? - 104.3 Did the Vendor maintain E&O insurance coverage? - 104.4 Did the Vendor maintain the required amount of E&O insurance coverage?

+- (105) Data Security15.
 A Vendor shall establish and maintain a reasonable and appropriate data security policy based on the type of Consumer Data being secured that meets or exceeds the requirements of applicable state and federal laws and regulations.
 A Vendor shall ensure that an annual risk assessment is performed on the methodology employed to protect Consumer Data from reasonably foreseeable internal and external risks.
 Based on the results of the annual risk assessment, a Vendor shall adjust their data security policy if warranted.
-A reasonable data security policy shall include, but not be limited to, measures taken to ensure:

-- (a) The safe and secure storage of physical and electronic Consumer Data; - (b) Vendor computers and other electronic devices that have access to Consumer Data contain reasonable security measures such as updated antivirus software and firewalls; - (c) Receivables portfolios are not advertised or marketed in such a manner that would allow Consumer Data and Original Account Level Documentation to be available to or accessible by the public; - (d) Offsite access to the Vendor's network is through the use of a virtual private network "VPN" or other system that requires usernames and passwords, complex and nonintuitive passwords, recurring password changes, and multifactor authentication; - (e) The Vendor can prevent connectivity with the network and/or remotely disable or wipe Vendor-issued computers and electronic devices that contain Consumer Data when an employee or agent no longer has an employment/agency relationship with the Vendor or if a device is lost or stolen; - (f) Consumer Data that is transferred to a third party is transferred securely through the use of encryption or other secure transmission sources; - (g) An action plan has been developed and communicated with relevant employees on how to handle a data breach in accordance with applicable laws, which shall include any required disclosures of such breach; - (h) A disaster recovery plan has been developed and communicated with relevant employees on how to respond to emergencies (e.g. fire, natural disaster, etc.) that have the potential to impact the use and storage of data; and - (i) The secure and timely disposal of Consumer Data that complies with applicable laws and contractual requirements.
+A reasonable data security policy shall include, but not be limited to, measures taken to ensure: - (a) The Vendor has designated an individual responsible for overseeing and implementing the information security program; - (b) The safe and secure storage of physical and electronic Consumer Data; - (c) The Vendor restricts physical access to facilities and protected information assets; - (bd) Vendor computers and other electronic devices that have access to Consumer Data contain reasonable security measures such as updated antivirus software and firewallsThe Vendor continuously monitors the effectiveness of key controls, systems, and procedures, including those to detect actual and attempted attacks on, or intrusions into, information systems.
+In the absence of continuous monitoring, the Vendor conducts penetration testing at least annually, and vulnerability testing at least every six months; - (ee) Receivables portfolios are not advertised or marketed in such a manner that would allow Consumer Data and Original Account Level Documentation to be available to or accessible by the public; - (df)Offsite aAccess to the Vendor's network is through the use of a virtual private network "VPN" or other system that requires usernames and passwords, complex and nonintuitive passwords, recurring password changes, and multifactor authentication, and any offsite access shall require the use of a virtual private network "VPN" or equivalent technology; - (eg) The Vendor can prevent connectivity with the network and/or remotely disable or wipe Vendor-issued computers and electronic devices that contain Consumer Data when an employee or agent no longer has an employment/agency relationship with the Vendor or if a device is lost or stolen; - (fh)Consumer Data held or transmitted by the Certified Company over external networks is protected by encryption both in transit and at rest or, if infeasible, is secured using effective alternative compensating controls reviewed and approved by the Certified Company's Chief Compliance Officer or other designated individualthat is transferred to a third party is transferred securely through the use of encryption or other secure transmission sources: